PandaTechAM/Public-API-Documentations/EasyPay/EasyPay Merchant Integration Doc.md

 ## 1.7.
 Security Recommendation

-Merchants should persist HMAC signatures temporarily to detect duplicate or replay attacks.
+- Merchants should persist HMAC signatures temporarily to detect duplicate or replay attacks.
 If a subsequent request arrives with the same signature, it should be treated as a duplicate request or a potential replay attack, and appropriate action should be taken (e.g., rejecting the request and logging the incident).
+- Merchants **must handle timeouts gracefully**.
+If a timeout occurs, **all pending operations within the request scope must be terminated immediately** to prevent inconsistencies.
+  - A request timeout indicates that **no further actions related to the request should proceed**.
+  - **Ensure all cancellable operations** (e.g., database transactions, API calls) are aborted promptly to avoid data corruption or partial processing.
+  - EasyPay enforces an **8-second timeout policy**.
+After this limit, a **timeout error** is returned.
+Merchants should use this as a trigger to rollback or cancel any ongoing operations effectively.

 ## 1.8.
 Summary

-This document outlines how to integrate and securely communicate with EasyPay's platform using HMAC-based authentication.
-Following the instructions ensures robust security and smooth interoperability between systems.
+This guide provides the necessary steps to integrate and communicate securely with EasyPay's platform using **HMAC-based authentication**.
+The APIs covered in this documentation ensure seamless **balance inquiry** and **payment processing**.

+### Key Takeaways:

+- **HMAC Authentication**: Protects data integrity and authenticity.
+- **Timeout Handling**: Ensure rollback of operations if the 8-second timeout limit is exceeded.
+- **Duplicate Requests**: Store `OrderId` with a unique index to prevent multiple payments.
+- **Replay Protection**: Use temporary storage of HMAC signatures to detect and block potential replay attacks.

-For further assistance, contact your integration manager at EasyPay.
+Following these guidelines ensures **robust security** and **efficient interaction** with the EasyPay system.
+For further assistance, reach out to your designated EasyPay integration manager.